vivsid746/finshare/README.md

-# finShare file sharing app apis
+# finShare file sharing app

 Rest api using Node, Express, Mongo.
 We will build rest api for a simple file sharing app.